Companion planting – your ultimate guide

 Companion planting herbs

-Mix herbs, including thyme, oregano, rosemary, mint and lavender companion plants through your plot to help repel insects with their aromatic foliage and to attract pollinators.
+Mix herb garden ideas, particularly aromatic herbs, including thyme, oregano, rosemary, mint and lavender companion plants through your plot to help repel insects with their aromatic foliage and to attract pollinators.

 ‘As herbs heal us they can also heal other plants; for example, chamomile next to an ailing shrub is a natural anti-fungal,’ she adds.

-- Separate members of the same plant family – growing them together increases competition for soil nutrients, so it is best to scatter them across your vegetable garden
+Separate members of the same plant family shouldn't be planted together – growing them next to each other increases competition for soil nutrients, so it is best to scatter them across your vegetable garden.

 Leigh Clapp is a professional photographer with over 25 years experience, primarily as a garden specialist photojournalist but also with food and travel.
 She delights in exploring gardens, discovering the tiny elements to their overall essence and meeting lots of enthusiastic gardeners along the way.
 Leigh’s work appears in magazines, newspapers and books, both in the UK and abroad, including Period Living, Country Life, and Gardens Illustrated; as well as being sole photographer for a number of books, including Garden Details, Feng Shui in the Garden, Vertical Gardens and From the Garden – fresh seasonal cooking.